 HOW TO FILE AN ELECTRIC SCOOTER ACCIDENT CLAIM

 Although the legal process may seem daunting, an experienced electric scooter accident lawyer can guide you through the steps to file a successful personal injury claim should you find yourself the victim.
 An electric scooter accident lawsuit can be broken down into a simple 3-step process.

 If our attorneys determine that you have a case, the next step in the process involves gathering the documents needed to file your claim.
-These documents may include any police reports and medical records.
-You need not worry during this time; our scooter accident lawyers have the experience and resources necessary to conduct this step of the process efficiently.
+These documents may include any police reports & medical records.
+You need not worry during this time; our scooter accident lawyers have the experience & resources necessary to conduct this step of the process efficiently.